Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 • Meals: Breakfast, Lunch & Dinner

-Day 10: Khorixas to Twyfelfontein, Petrified Forest & Etosha National Park – Namibia
+Day 9: Brandberg to Etosha National Park – Namibia

 • Meals: Breakfast, Lunch & Dinner

-We have two full days to explore Etosha National Park, with game drives traversing the open plains scattered with acacia woodlands and visiting waterholes around fringes of the Etosha Pan.
-Wildlife watching is often particularly rewarding at the watering holes, given the congregation of herbivores and predators drawn to the precious water sources.
+At the watering holes, wildlife watching is often particularly rewarding, given the congregation of herbivores and predators drawn to the precious water sources.
 Etosha is known for its dramatic wildlife sightings, not only because of the stark landscapes but also due to the intense competition that unfolds in its harsh environment, especially at the waterholes.
 With some luck, we are likely to encounter lions, rhinos, and leopards.
 Chances of sighting elephants, zebras, giraffes, gemsbok, springbok, and other antelopes are excellent.

 • Meals: Breakfast, Lunch & Dinner (x2)